-In Web, a counter that keeps track of the percentage of users that abandon the loading of the Web page action action item (manual)
+In Web, a counter that keeps track of the percentage of users that abandon the loading of the Web page before it completes downloading.

-An operation that Alerts FocalPoint automatically performs when detecting a warning or critical status for a specific metric.
-According to the defined action, Alerts FocalPoint opens a message box, sends an email or SNMP trap, or executes a program.
+An operation that Alerts FocalPoint automatically performs when detecting a warning or critical status for a action specific metric.
+According to the defined action, Alerts FocalPoint opens a message box, sends an email or

+SNMP trap, or executes a program.